 - any other development regulations required by the Zoning Bylaw.

 An approved development permit is required in most instances in order to begin developing your property.
 If you begin development without the required approvals, you will be charged double permit fees at the time of application.

 Development Permit Categories

 Corman Park has two development permit categories - permitted uses and discretionary uses; each with a different approval process:

 These uses are intended to be appropriate for the Zoning District in which they are listed and not have major impacts on adjacent land uses.
-Therefore, R.M.
-Planning staff, known as Development Officers, approve these applications not R.M.
-Council.
-The Development Officer has the ability to approve, approve with conditions or refuse a permitted use development permit application.
+R.M. planning staff make decisions on these applications; they do not need Council approval.

-These uses may have one or more potential features or effects that warrant specific review, with a recommendation made to R.M.
-Council.
-Discretionary use development permits are reviewed under a set of evaluation criteria included in the Zoning Bylaw.
+These uses may have one or more potential features or effects that warrant specific review, with a recommendation made to Council.
+Discretionary uses are reviewed under a set of evaluation criteria included in the Zoning Bylaw.

-Discretionary use applications will also be circulated for a minimum of 21 days to all assessed landowners within 1.6 km (1 mile) of the subject property to provide an opportunity for questions or comments.
-Comment sheets will be mailed out by R.M.
-Planning staff and will provide a brief overview of the project, contact information and space for a landowner to provide written comments or indicate if they need to be contacted or wish to speak to the proposal in front of Council.
+Discretionary use applications are also circulated for a minimum of 21 days to all assessed landowners within 1.6 km (1 mile) of the subject property to provide an opportunity for questions or comments.
+Comment sheets will be mailed out by R.M. planning staff and will provide a brief overview of the proposal, contact information and space for written comments or questions.
+Ratepayers can indicate if they need to be contacted or wish to speak to the proposal in front of Council.

 Once the landowner comment period has elapsed and the Planning Department has reviewed all the required information, they will write a planning report including a recommendation to Council for approval or refusal based on the merits of the discretionary use application.
 Council will consider the recommendation of the Planning Department as well as any written or verbal landowner responses received prior to making a decision.